gadeuneo/wiki-comps-2020/start_dates_doc.md

 ## __Umbrella Movement: 2014-09-28__

-Based off of the date of the Occupy Central movement which is now known as the beginning of the Umbrella Movement.
+Based off of the date of the Occupy Central movement which is now known as the beginning of the Umbrella Movement. *BBC* article below lists the start date and progression of the Umbrella Movement as it unfolded.

 https://www.bbc.com/news/world-asia-china-30390820

-## __Glory to Hong Kong: 2019-09-12__
+## __Glory to Hong Kong: 2019-08-26__

+From *CNN*, "Thomas -- who works in the music industry and is in his mid-20s -- said he began composing the the tune in June, and published the first version of it on August 26 on LIHKG."

 https://www.cnn.com/style/article/hong-kong-protest-anthem-intl-hnk/index.html

 ## __Lennon Wall (Hong Kong): 2014-10-01__

-"The project started on October 1, three days after police tried to disperse protesters by firing tear gas."
+From the *South China Morning Post*, "The project started on October 1, three days after police tried to disperse protesters by firing tear gas."

 https://www.scmp.com/news/hong-kong/article/1618852/website-works-display-protesters-notes-lennon-wall

 ## __HKmap.live: 2019-10-09__

-Based off of the article below.
+Based off of the article from *Reuters* below.

 https://www.reuters.com/article/us-hongkong-protests-apple/apple-pulls-police-tracking-app-used-in-hong-kong-protests-after-consulting-authorities-idUSKBN1WP09U?

 ## __Killing of Luo Changqing: 2019-11-14__

-Based off of the article below stating, "Government-contracted cleaner Luo Changqing died in hospital on November 14 after sustaining injuries during the clash in Sheung Shui the day before."
+Based off of the article from the *South China Morning Post* below stating, "Government-contracted cleaner Luo Changqing died in hospital on November 14 after sustaining injuries during the clash in Sheung Shui the day before."

 https://www.scmp.com/news/hong-kong/politics/article/3038928/hong-kong-protests-call-peace-son-luo-changqing-killed